Dareck7/htb/ftp.md

 any other authenticated user.
 The anonymous username can be input when the prompt appears, followed by any password whatsoever since the service will disregard the password for this specific account.

+The operation of FTP services also issue the status for the commands you are sending to the remote host.
+The meaning of status updates are as follows:

+200 : PORT command successful.
+Consider using PASV.
+150 : Here comes the directory listing.
+226 : Directory send OK.
 230 Login successful.

 ```